cultuurnet/uitpas-responsive-emails/README.md

 **Workflow for the creation of a new template**

 1. Change the copy in the section "HTML Visually Hidden Preheader Text".
 This section is displayed as a preview in some mailclients.
-You wil typically insert subject line copy in here, or a one sentence summarizing of the email's content.
+You wil typically insert subject line copy in here, or a one sentence summary of the email's content.

 2. Change the path to the logo.
 Logo's and other visuals need to be hosted on *assets.uitpas.be*